jovabel/EV3Messenger/DOCS.md

 ## The protocol
 The protocol used is described in [FieldInfo.cs](src/EV3MessengerLib/Protocol/FieldInfo.cs).

 The protocol of the current (and working) EV3Messenger version was derived by sniffing the serial-over-bluetooth connection of a Mindstorms EV3 that was connected to a PC.
+See also c_com.h from the EV3 firmware.

 At the moment the Mindstorms EV3 source code is being investigated to make an even better :-) implementation of the protocol.